DarianFischi/airsoft_club/README.md

       $ git status      /* should be on main branch */
       $ git log         /* shows commits */

+Make sure your .git/config file in the root folder has url = git@github.com:dollarbar/airsoft_club
+note: I had trouble with sources that told me to put git.github rather than git@gihub.
+Make sure it's a colon after github.com and not a slash

 -------------------------------
 Before coding, I am using venv as a virtual environment great with Python